 Flatbed Rates

-Flatbed rates in March 2025 reflect a market still grappling with volatility tied to pre-tariff shipping, seasonal construction activity, and growing industrial sector headwinds.
+Flatbed rates in April 2025 reflect a market entering a more cautious phase, as early-season gains fade and industrial activity shows signs of further softening.
 Below is the latest analysis of spot and contract flatbed rates.

 Spot Market Rates